310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Tribute?
 No no, no need for anything!
-It’s been awhile since I—no, I think this is the very first time I’ve properly helped someone, so I’m more than happy!
+It’s been awhile since I— No, I think this is the very first time I’ve properly helped someone, so I’m more than happy!

 Your smile is my reward!
 Heheh, that sounded a little bit like a hero~♪
 {% endbubble %}